aig-upf/rllab/README.md

 # rllab

+Vicenc: This is a fork from the github repo at https://github.com/openai/rllab.git

+To keep this updated:

+git remote add upstream https://github.com/openai/rllab.git git pull upstream master

 rllab is a framework for developing and evaluating reinforcement learning algorithms.
 It includes a wide range of continuous control tasks plus implementations of the following algorithms: